tugceak/RocketApp/README.md

 ## RocketApp
-ROCKETAPP is an Android Application that fetch data from /api.spacexdata.com/v4/ and list data in recyclerview.And it uses to ROOM keep favorite Rockets and Launches.
+ROCKETAPP is an Android Application that fetch data from /api.spacexdata.com/v4/ and list data in recyclerview.And it uses to Room keep favorite Rockets and Launches.

 The main goal of this app is to be a sample of how to build an high quality Android application that uses the Architecture components, Retrofit2 etc. in Kotlin.